Sexual Harassment – Responding to Complaints

-Essential guidance, support and training on good practice when responding to and investigating, complaints and concerns about Sexual Harassment at Work.
-This training session is scalable from one to three hours.
-It highlights, in the event of incident, why an appropriate response coupled with high quality follow-on investigation is of paramount importance and what they look like.
-The course can be further extended to 6 hours to provide comprehensive CPD for HR professionals
+The training highlights, in the event of incident, why an appropriate response coupled with high quality follow-on investigation is of paramount importance and what they look like.

 The Worker Protection Act 2023 introduces a specific requirement for employers to take positive action to prevent the sexual harassment of employees at work.
 Whilst many organisations will have confidential reporting routes, it is probable that the majority of concerns will be raised via line managers.
 It is imperative that line managers understand how to respond appropriately.
 An insensitive or disinterested response presents a very real risk escalation to tribunal for a breach of the Worker Protection Act and/or discrimination.